 As a broker, we represent thousands of individual private sellers.
 While most vessel prices are somewhat negotiable, we cannot guarantee that any offer (other than full price) will be accepted.
 In general, in today's global market, boats tend to sell at about 93% of their advertised price.
 There's no way to tell what offer will work for a particular seller unless you try it.

 We represent you, but we also represent the seller (through a separate individual agent) and therefore have a policy against submitting verbal offers to sellers.
 We only present offers in writing, backed by a 10% deposit (once accepted by seller).
 It is only fair to the seller, who may have to talk it over with his wife, or her husband, with their family and perhaps with partners in the vessel or a bank, that the offer be a real offer.

-Your sales representative can prepare a written offer (Purchase & Sale Agreement, or P & S document).
+Your sales consultant can prepare a written offer (Purchase & Sale Agreement, or P & S document).
 The document we use is endorsed by the Florida Yacht Brokers' Association for consistency.